Being on the Autism Spectrum can bring challenges that make it harder to enjoy experiences that most kids enjoy in their daily lives.

 Join Autism United of Wisconsin as we partner with the WJ Niederkorn Library to offer FREE fun, interactive sensory playtimes!
 The sensory playtime program features a variety of tactile, sensory activity stations where children (under 13 years old) are free to explore with their caregiver.
 Stations may include shaving cream, sand, water, and/or food items.
 Dress to make a mess.
 Each month offers a different theme.

-Autism United of Wisconsin is partnering with St. Francis Children’s Center to support four open play sessions in 2025.
+Autism United of Wisconsin is partnering with St. Francis Children’s Center to support Open Play Sessions in 2025 and 2026!
 This Open Play is for children with special and-or support needs of all ages and their families.
-This event offers opportunities for children to play in a safe space surrounded by like-minded parents whounderstand the experiences of one another.
+These events offer opportunities for children to play in a safe space surrounded by like-minded parents who understand the experiences of one another.

 ACEing Autism is on a mission for children with Autism to grow, develop and benefit from social connections and fitness through affordable tennis programming, uniquely serving individual needs while filling a national void for this growing and worthy population.

-An amazing new program for children on the Autism Spectrum designed to encourage socialization and friendship through art activities including stories, crafts, music and movement!
-Join facilitator DeAnna Thomas, an educator with Autism United, and various musical guests including ‘Mr. Steve’ Girman, a musician and child entertainer for a morning of music and fun!
+An amazing program for children on the Autism Spectrum designed to encourage socialization and friendship through art activities including stories, crafts, music and movement!
+Join facilitator Lindsay Hill, an educator with Autism United, and various musical guests!

 Children will sing, dance, paint and do so much more.
-Try out the Creative Kids Club on the third Saturday morning of each month.
+Try out the Creative Kids Club Wauwatosa on the third Saturday morning of each month, and, beginning MAY of 2026, Creative Kids Club Racine on the first Saturday of each month.
 Sessions are open to kids 8 and up.

 Click Here for more Creative Kids Club information.